numical/script-ext-html-webpack-plugin/README.md

 ```shell
 $ npm install script-ext-html-webpack-plugin
 ```
-Not that you will need v3.0.6+ of [html-webpack-plugin](https://github.com/jantimon/html-webpack-plugin)
+Not that you will need v3.0.6+ or v4.x of [html-webpack-plugin](https://github.com/jantimon/html-webpack-plugin)

 For those requiring earlier versions of node, please use the [last 1.x version](https://github.com/numical/script-ext-html-webpack-plugin/tree/v1.8.8) of this plugin.
 However please note this does not have webpack 4.x support:
 ```shell